ZupIT/beagle-docs/content/en/get-started/installing-beagle/ios.md

 ## **Installation with Swift Package Manager**

-We have two ways of configure `Beagle` using SwiftPM:
+We have two ways of configuring `Beagle` using SwiftPM:
 ### Xcode 11

 1. From the **File** menu, navigate through **Swift Packages** and select **Add Package Dependency…**.